rbtylee/MoonLight/README.md

 * [EFL](https://www.enlightenment.org/download): only need the edje_cc bin, a part of efreet.
 * [Moksha](https://github.com/JeffHoogland/moksha)

 This package will install on e17 and current versions of enlightenment.
 It is not a proper e theme for versions of e>17 so this is not recommended.

+### Fonts

+The Moksha Theme Moonlight uses a sans fontface.
+Be sure one is installed and fontconfig is properly set up.
+Bodhi by default uses:

+* fonts-dejavu-core

 ### Icons
 It is recommended you have the hicolor-icon-theme installed as it is the default fallback theme for FreeDesktop.org icon themes.